Smithsonian/dporepo/README.md

 ## Installation

 ### Install webserver and database
-TODO: needs specification for supported environments, and for tools
+TODO: needs specification for supported environments

-### Prepare website and PHP
+### Prepare website
 Create website root
 Create empty MySQL database, and user account.
-Enable ldap extension in php.ini
+Enable ldap extension and PDO extension, if not enabled, in php.ini

 ### Clone the Repositories
 In addition to the repository code you will need the JSON schemas.